 Users of this toolkit will lie on the gender transformation continuum, from being gender unintentional to gender intentional to gender transformative.
-We have adopted the definitions used by the Gates Gender Equality Toolbox to define the three audience categories as below:
+We have adopted the definitions used by the Gates Foundation Gender Equality Toolbox to define the three audience categories as below:

+Gender unintentional

-Gender unintentional refers to refers to an organisation that does not integrate a gender lens and does not target gender gaps in its strategies, investments,product design, implementation, monitoring and evaluation, internal structures and organization culture.
+Refers to refers to an organization that does not integrate a gender lens and does not target gender gaps in its strategies, investments, product design, implementation, monitoring and evaluation, internal structures, and organization culture.

+Gender intentional

-Gender intentional refers to a gender aware organisation that designs its products, service lines, and/or investments to reduce barriers in access to resources across genders or to increase the information base and awareness around gender gaps.
+Refers to a gender aware organization that designs its products, service lines, and/or investments to reduce barriers in access to resources across genders or to increase the information base and awareness around gender gaps.

+Gender transformative

-Gender transformative refers to an organisation that aims to achieve gender empowerment and equity designs its products, service lines, and/or investments to reduce barriers in not only access to resources but also in agency and control over resources.
+Refers to an organization that aims to achieve gender empowerment and equity designs its products, service lines, and/or investments to reduce barriers in not only access to resources but also in agency and control over resources.

-Wherever tools are catered specifically for funders (investors, grantmakers) it is indicated as such.
+Wherever tools are catered specifically for funders (investors, Grantmakers) it is indicated as such.

-Organizations will be able to understand which primary audience type they are by taking the Gender Diagnostics tool assessment under baseline tools.
+Organizations will be able to understand which primary audience type they are by taking the Gender Diagnostics tool assessment under baseline tools However, an organization should feel free to use a tool which is not indicated for them as primary users if they believe the tool can help them in their business requirements.